Skip to content

 Localtonians wish a Happy Birthday to Madisonville native Ruby Laffoon, born in 1869 in Hopkins County.
 Dubbed the “Terrible Turk from Madisonville,” Laffoon defeated William B. Harrison in the general election by what was then the largest margin of victory in Kentucky gubernatorial history to become our 43rd governor.

-January 15, 1886, Congress presented Daniel Noble of Breathitt County the Medal of Honor for his action in the Civil War Battle of Mobile Bay.
-On August 5, 1864, in a crew on a small boat sent from USS Metacomet, he rescued survivors of the USS Tecumseh, which a “torpedo had sunk.”
-Despite the intense fire, the boat crew pulled ten Tecumseh men from the water.
+On January 15, 1886, Congress presented Daniel Noble of Breathitt County with the Medal of Honor for his action in the Mobile Bay Civil War Battle.
+In 1864, in a crew on a small boat sent from USS Metacomet, he rescued survivors of the USS Tecumseh, which a “torpedo had sunk.”
+The boat crew pulled ten Tecumseh men from the water despite the intense fire.

 January 15, 1900, Carnegie Corporation of New York gave $85,000 to Covington for a new city library.
-Today, the old library is the Carnegie Visual and Performing Arts Center containing five art galleries and a theater.
+Today, the old library is the Carnegie Visual and Performing Arts Center which contains five art galleries and a theater.

 By Greg5030